|

 to facilitate subsequent comparisons.

-- the URI string.
+uri - the URI string.

-- if uri
+IllegalArgumentException - if uri is malformed.

-- if uri
+NullPointerException - if uri is null.Permission.getName()| Method Detail |

 public boolean implies(Permission p)

-object "implies"
+DatagramProtocolPermission object "implies"

 the specified permission.

-field of the permission URI may
+Because the {host} field of the permission URI may

 indicate an individual host by means of either a symbolic hostname